List of Downton Abbey characters: Mr Carson

 Traditionalist in mindset and a hard-core supporter of the British monarchy (to the point of being anti-Catholic) Carson detests the introduction of new technology like telephones, electricity and radio in the household, but to no avail.
+He also hates the servants backbiting about their employers, especially the Dowager Countess, due to his classist mindset.
 He also detests the Liberal government of David Lloyd George for his People's Budget and fears the Labour Party of upturning the established social order.
 Being an avid admirer of the Victorian era like the Dowager Countess, he also abhors the relaxation of old norms (like having maids serve the guests in the dinner table and the relaxed attitude of the Levinsons).
 When he is informed of Thomas' attempts of kissing men, Carson is initially outraged, stating Thomas must be horse-whipped for his activities (consistent with the contemporary homophobic attitudes).
 He remains wary of him, and after noticing the new footman Andrew's frequent visits to Thomas' room after work, mistakes it for another homosexual liaison of Thomas.
 At the same time, he remains fiercely loyal to the Crawley family, and even personally intervenes to protect the family's reputation by preventing the staunchly Irish nationalist Tom Branson from assaulting the family's guest, a British general, at the dinner table.

 In the second series, with most of the male staff depicted as serving in the First World War, Mr Carson finds himself under mostly self-imposed pressure to ensure household duties are carried out to his exacting standards.
 Carson is mortified when he suffers severe chest pains while serving the family dinner and as a consequence is forced to accept help from the female staff.
 After the war, with male staff able to be hired, the full household staff are brought up to the pre-war levels and Mr Carson is able to return to solely undertaking the duties of butler.
 It is revealed in series four that Carson almost married a young woman during his time as a performer but the woman chose Mr Grigg, the other half of the duo.

 He has a close relationship with Mrs Hughes, built up over a quarter-century of overseeing the household staff.
 At the end of the series five Christmas special, Carson has purchased a house and added both his and Mrs Hughes's names to the registry, with the intention of asking Mrs Hughes to marry him; she accepts.